Tille88/thesis-data-analysis/README.md

 - [x] Include examples of blue/red/green figure

-- [ ] PRINT -> Read through and simplify text, better reading flow
+- [x] PRINT -> Read through and simplify text, better reading flow
     - [x] Perception is focus, start many sections with highlighting that, simplify discussion of what has been studied

 <!-- Pre secondary draft -->
-- [ ] AGAIN: Print + read through and simplify text
+- [x] AGAIN: Print + read through and simplify text
+- [x] Grammarly

+<!-- PRE FINAL SUBMIT -->
 - [ ] Ask for review by collegue

-<!-- PRE FINAL SUBMIT -->
+- [ ] Use speech to text-read through full thesis
 - [ ] Last TODOs in Rmarkdown file, inserted PDFs updated title and similar